keptn-sandbox/contributing/README.md

 * Prefer namespaced Roles and Rolebindings over ClusterRoles and ClusterRoleBindings

-As references, you can take a look how the the `keptn-default` Service Account is used in the `unleash-service` [here](https://github.com/keptn-contrib/unleash-service/pull/10/files) and how a new Service Account is introduced for creating, getting, and deleting secrets [here](https://github.com/keptn/keptn/pull/1931/files).
+As references, you can take a look how the `keptn-default` Service Account is used in the `unleash-service` [here](https://github.com/keptn-contrib/unleash-service/pull/10/files) and how a new Service Account is introduced for creating, getting, and deleting secrets [here](https://github.com/keptn/keptn/pull/1931/files).

 ### Example 1: Keptn Service does not require any permissions: